Am I Chap?

 Splendid, sir.
 We can only hope, or indeed surmise, that you attended said gala dinner dressed exactly like this.

-The Chap was founded in 1999 and is the longest-serving British magazine dedicated to the gentlemanly way of life, with its own quirky, satirical take on a style that has recently entered the mainstream.
+The Chap was founded in 1999 and was the longest-serving British magazine dedicated to the gentlemanly way of life until 2025.
+The Chap is now a members' club providing online content, book publications, convivial meetings and public events.

 Leave a Reply